Logan O'Connor: Professional

-At the conclusion of his junior season and following the 2018 NHL Entry Draft, O'Connor was invited to attend the Colorado Avalanche development camp.
+At the conclusion of his junior season and following the 2018 NHL entry draft, O'Connor was invited to attend the Colorado Avalanche development camp.
 On July 24, 2018, O'Connor forwent his senior season as captain with the Pioneers in agreeing to a two-year, entry-level contract as an undrafted free agent with the Avalanche.

-O'Connor began the 2018-19 season with the Avalanche's American Hockey League (AHL) affiliate, the Colorado Eagles.
+O'Connor began the 2018–19 season with the Avalanche's American Hockey League (AHL) affiliate, the Colorado Eagles.
 On December 30, he was recalled by the Avalanche.
-O'Connor made his debut the following night in a 3-2 loss to the Los Angeles Kings.
+O'Connor made his debut the following night in a 3–2 loss to the Los Angeles Kings.
 He finished the season with five scoreless appearances for the Avalanche and 42 points in 64 games for the Eagles.

-On November 27, 2019, O'Connor scored his first career NHL goal in a 4-1 win over the Edmonton Oilers.
-He skated in 16 games for the Avalanche during the regular season.
-He also played in five postseason games, recording one assist.
+On November 27, 2019, O'Connor scored his first career NHL goal in a 4–1 win over the Edmonton Oilers.
+He skated in 16 games for the Avalanche during the 2019–20 regular season, and also played in five 2020 playoff games, recording one assist.

 On September 18, 2020, the Avalanche re-signed O'Connor to a two-year contract extension.

 On September 22, 2021, the Avalanche re-signed O'Connor to a three-year, $3.15 million dollar extension.

+On May 21, 2022, O'Connor scored his first career playoff goal in a second round game against the St. Louis Blues.

+In October of 2023, O'Connor achieved the extremely rare feat of scoring a short-handed goal in three consecutive games.
+Only six other players in NHL history have accomplished this feat.

+On January 20, 2024, O'Connor scored his first career hat trick against the Philadelphia Flyers.
+On March 10, he was declared out for the rest of the season after undergoing hip surgery to repair an injury that had forced him to miss six games since the All-Star Game break.